comegrant/dbt_docs_test/projects/data-model/transform/models/silver/pim/_pim__docs.md

 The name of the recipe type (can be favorite or dislike).
 {% enddocs %}

+# Procurement Cycles

+{% docs column__purchasing_company_id %}

+Id of the company used for purchasing ingredients.
+Eg. in Norway where there are multiple brands but they order ingredients as the same company_id, which is different from the brand company_id.

+{% enddocs %}

+{% docs column__distribution_center_id %}

+Id of the distribution center where the ingredients are delivered to.

+{% enddocs %}

 # Not Organized
 {% docs column__is_main_protein %}